giellalt/lang-bak/bak.md

-Verbs
+Pronouns
-Verbs in BASHKIR language.
+Pronouns in BASHKIR language.